Priority product stewardship

 See the Battery Industry Group website for more information on the co-design process.

-Why we need regulations for product stewardship of large batteries
+Why we need priority product stewardship of large batteries

 • Transitioning to a low-carbon economy requires major increases in renewable energy and electric vehicles and both require large batteries.